 According to the ADA, a service dog is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person’s disability.
 The ADA does not restrict the type of dog breeds that can be service animals.
 They only have to be trained, either professionally or by the owner, to perform a specific task.

 Once you and your dog have completed the online service dog training course with us, you already have rights under the ADA.
-On successful completion of the service dog training course, you will receive a Service Dog Certificate issued by Service Dog Training School International.
+On successful completion of the service dog training course, you will receive a Trained Service Dog Certificate issued by Service Dog Training School International.
 Your dog will be certified as a service dog with all the training records by Service Dog Training School International.
-Your dog will also receive a registration photo ID card with an explantation of the law and your rights to present to anyone or any organisation who inquires about your service dog.

 It means your dog has been trained to perform the work or task as a service dog.